x739809514/x739809514.github.io/Code/C++/README.md

         In the example above, **`myUnion`** is a union that can hold an **`int`**, a **`float`**, or a **`char`**.
 However, it can only hold one of these types at a time.
 When we assign a value to **`myFloat`**, the content of **`myInt`** becomes undefined because they share the `same memory location`.
 The same happens when we assign a value to **`myChar`**.

         Unions are useful in situations where you want to use the same memory space for different types, and you are sure about which type is stored in the union at any point in time.
 This can lead to more memory-efficient programs.

+        For example: if we want to store data struct in one memory location, such as tcp and udp, if we use union, we don't need shift bits, it can be quicker and safer.

         # condition and action breakpoint